audeering/audformat/_sources/emodb-example.rst.txt

     description = (
-       'Berlin Database of Emotional Speech'
+       'Berlin Database of Emotional Speech. '
-       ''
        'A German database of emotional utterances ' 'spoken by actors '
        'recorded as a part of the DFG funded research project '